-- 21.12 As an organisation Coram seeks to work in partnership with other agencies to safeguard children and young people in line with statutory guidance contained within Section 11 Children's Act 2004 and Working Together 2018.
+- 21.44 As an organisation Coram seeks to work in partnership with other agencies to safeguard children and young people in line with statutory guidance contained within Section 11 Children's Act 2004 and Working Together 2018.
 However, there may be occasions where there is disagreement between Coram and other agencies involved with a child as to how best to keep children safe and promote their welfare.
-Concerns regarding the practice, action or lack of action of a partner agency which may adversely impact on the safety and welfare of a child should not be ignored - 21.13 The range of disagreements might include: - 21.13.1 decisions on levels of need and whether a child has met the threshold for a service or intervention. - 21.13.2 decisions on how a case should be conducted (i.e. CIN or CP) or if a case should be stepped up to more robust intervention or closed; - 21.13.3 the roles and responsibilities of involved agencies. - 21.13.4 the actions or lack of action by any agency in progressing the child's plan. - 21.13.5 the level or quality of communication between other agencies and Coram.
+Concerns regarding the practice, action or lack of action of a partner agency which may adversely impact on the safety and welfare of a child should not be ignored - 21.45 The range of disagreements might include: - 21.45.1 decisions on levels of need and whether a child has met the threshold for a service or intervention. - 21.45.2 decisions on how a case should be conducted (i.e. CIN or CP) or if a case should be stepped up to more robust intervention or closed; - 21.45.3 the roles and responsibilities of involved agencies. - actions or lack of action by any agency in progressing the child's plan. - 21.45.5 the level or quality of communication between other agencies and Coram.